 - Is the investment package suitable for the abilities of the particular workforce–or, if not, can it be made so through offering investment education or advice to the participants?

 - Fiduciaries must monitor the funds and remove any funds that don’t perform well.
 Some investment providers (such as insurance companies, mutual fund companies, and banks) help fiduciaries by giving them performance, expense, benchmarks, and other information and removing underperforming funds from their investment packages.

 - Other advisors, such as investment consultants, can help the fiduciaries evaluate the participants’ investments.

 Final Thoughts on DB Plans

-So there you have it.
-You can see why DB plans are one of the best tax planning and retirement structuring tools in the market.
+So what is a DB Plan?
+As you can see, DB plans are one of the best tax planning and retirement structuring tools in the market.
 No other plans allow self-employed people to make such substantial tax deferred contributions.

 But you don’t have to take my word for it.
 Just submit a request below and we will run you a free illustration so you can see for yourself.
 You may have just uncovered an excellent retirement tool!